clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ### Existing VS Code Ghidra Scripting Template

 Before we solve a problem that might be already solved, we take a look around for existing VScode templates.
 An [experienced](https://github.com/NationalSecurityAgency/ghidra/commits?author=astrelsky) Ghidra developer [atsrelky](https://github.com/astrelsky) had a repo that seemed to be what I was looking for.
-It was a VScode template [vscode-ghidra-skeleton](https://github.com/astrelsky/vscode-ghidra-skeleton) for Ghidra scripting.
+It was a VScode template, [vscode-ghidra-skeleton](https://github.com/astrelsky/vscode-ghidra-skeleton) for Ghidra scripting.
 He had completed the work to integrate Java, but didn't yet have support for Python.

 ![no python support](/assets/img/2022-09-30-building-vscode-ghidra-python-skeletons/vscode-skeleton-todo.png){: .shadow }_No Python Support_